laszlocph/gimlet-documentation/src/pages/docs/tutorials/frontend/next-js-deployment-tutorial.md

 Navigate to deployment settings by clicking the card of the repository.
 Click **New Deployment**.

 You can deploy the Next.js frontend as a **Web Application Template**, and you'll need to select **Using a Dockerfile** container image option.
+If you don't have a Dockerfile, you can get [this Dockerfile](https://github.com/gerimate/next-test/blob/main/Dockerfile) from GitHub.

 Select the **Gimlet Registry** option in the **Registry** section.